Chinlinlee/raccoon-dicom/README.md

 # raccoon-only-dicom
 Another raccoon focus on dicom.
 The original raccoon combine the FHIR and DICOM together in MongoDB, I think it will cause performance and maintenance issues.
 So, here start a new project only for DICOM.
-- Using polka instead of express. (might change to express in the future

 # Features
 The features implemented here: